 If skiing in one country isn’t enough, you can do Italy and France in one day with the Milky Way area.
 Its 400km of pistes connect a web of resorts - from the family-friendly to the party-hard - stretching across Sauze d’Oulx, Sestriere, Sansicario and Claviere in Italy and over the border to Montgenèvre.

-Best for families – Claviere is home to our Pepi Penguin Nursery and Whizz Kids Club, Passo Tonale is snowsure but not extreme, and La Thuile has a friendly, family-focused village.
+Best for families – Hotels in Claviere and Passo Tonale are home to our Pepi Penguin Nursery and Whizz Kids Clubs, while La Thuile has a friendly, family-focused village.

-Best for beginners – Bardonecchia’s well-groomed runs are a good place to start, Kronplatz has an enviable lift system and Corvara & Colfosco offer some of the most scenic starter slopes around.
+Best for beginners – Bardonecchia’s well-groomed runs are a good place to start, Kronplatz has an enviable lift system and Arabba offers some of the most scenic starter slopes around.

 Best for intermediates – Courmayeur’s variety is great for improving skiers, while Pila is mostly red runs and Arabba gives great access to the intermediate-friendly Sella Ronda circuit.

-Best for experts – Champoluc boasts challenging black runs and great off-piste options, while Cervinia gives cheap access to the extreme playground of Zermatt in Switzerland.
+Best for experts – Corvara boasts challenging black runs and great off-piste options, while Cervinia gives cheap access to the extreme playground of Zermatt in Switzerland.

 As with most of the Alps, different resorts will cater to different travellers and tastes – from Alta Badia’s pretty villages of Corvara and Colfosco, to the more modern and purpose-built (by Fiat’s boss in the 1930s) Sestriere, which was upgraded by the 2006 Turin Winter Olympics.

 This means we offer everything from cosy rustic chalets to well-appointed apartment blocks.
-There are Crystal Childcare hotels in Claviere and Val di Fassa to help families, high-end shopping and dining in Madonna di Campiglio if that’s your thing, or some duty free-aided après in Livigno.
+There are Crystal Childcare hotels in Claviere and Passo Tonale to help families, or high-end shopping and dining in Madonna di Campiglio if that’s your thing.

 Italian ski resorts border France, Switzerland and Austria - picking up different influences depending on how far east or west you end up.
 There’s often a more Mediterranean approach - rising late and enjoying long lunches - nearer the Aosta Valley shared with France, while in the more Germanic South Tyrol things move a bit quicker and the cuisine is distinctly different.